tomas-bustamante-h/Banco_Central/Mergers_Acquisitions/raw/README.md

 - dbaa.csv: Moody's Seasoned Baa Corporate Bond Yield, Percent, Not Seasonally Adjusted, Daily, from 1986 to 2023.
 (FRED St Louis)
 - firm_disappearances_merger_1895_1955_nelson_1959.xlsx: M&A Data from 1985 to 1955, Nelson (1959)
 - mergers_divestitures_disclosed_value_1968_2000_pautler_2001.xlsx: M&A Data from 1968 to 2000, Pautler (2001), FTC, Source: Mergerstat 2001
+- gdpbyind_go_1947_1997: GDP by Industries from 1947 to 1997, Quarterly and Annualy (BEAS USA)
+- gdpbyind_go_1997_2021: GDP by Industries from 1997 to 2021, Quarterly and Annualy (BEAS USA)

 ## For UK